-As the both the threat and potential for peace in cyberspace is transnational and multi-dimensional, the mission of the Monterey Cyber Security Initiative (MCySec) is:
+As the both the threat and potential for peace in cyberspace is transnational and multi-dimensional, the Monterey Institute Cyber Security Initiative (MCySec) seeks

-Our strategy is to execute this is mission is to:
+Our strategy is to execute this mission is to:

-- increase research and education on cyberspace issues related to international affairs;
+3. increase research and education on cyberspace issues related to international affairs; and

-- provide input and coordinate the Institute’s existing efforts related to information, communication and technology in multiple fields.
+4. provide input and coordinate the Institute’s efforts related to information, communication and technology.

-MCySec is the first effort worldwide to address the intersection of cyberspace issues with international affairs from a social-science, non-technical and non-legal perspective.
-As a continuation of the pioneering initiatives by MCySec Director, this is also only academic program globally that employs a networked approach to address this nexus of issues.
+MCySec is the first effort worldwide to address the intersection of cyberspace issues with international affairs from a social-science perspective.
+It is also only academic program globally that employs a networked approach to address this nexus of issues.
 Finally, we provide our translation and interpretation students the ability to hone their language skills in cyberspace issues through our many events that are in rooms with access to specialized booths.

 The Many Facets of Cyber